pedestal/pedestal/samples/cors/README.md

    that information <http://localhost:8082/listener.html>

 To demonstrate this, begin three running instances of this application on ports 8080, 8081, and 8082 (using `lein run 808X`).
-Visit the /listener.html addresses of the servers on 8080 and 8081.
-Open your javascript console and click the link on the page to start the event listener.
+Visit the listener.html addresses above.
+Open your javascript console and click the link on the page to start the event listener for each page.

 ## Thanks